awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

 A trained model must be compiled to an Inferentia target before it can be deployed on Inferentia instances\.
 To continue, you will need a [Neuron optimized TensorFlow](https://github.com/aws/aws-neuron-sdk/tree/master/docs/tensorflow-neuron) model saved in Amazon S3\.
 If you don’t already have a saved model, then you can follow the tutorial in the AWS Neuron documentation to [create a Neuron compatible BERT\-Large model](https://github.com/aws/aws-neuron-sdk/tree/master/src/examples/tensorflow/bert_demo#running-tensorflow-bert-large-with-aws-neuron) and upload it to S3\.
 [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) is a popular machine learning technique used for understanding natural language tasks\.
 For more information about compiling Neuron models, see [The AWS Inferentia Chip With DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia.html) in the AWS Deep Learning AMI Developer Guide\.

 The sample deployment manifest manages two containers: The Neuron runtime container image and the TensorFlow Serving application\.
 For more information about the Neuron container image, see [Tutorial: Neuron container tools](https://github.com/aws/aws-neuron-sdk/tree/master/docs/neuron-container-tools) on GitHub\.
-The Neuron runtime runs as a sidecar container image and is used to interact with the Inferentia chips on your worker nodes\.
+The Neuron runtime runs as a sidecar container image and is used to interact with the Inferentia chips on your nodes\.
 The two containers communicate over a Unix domain socket placed in a shared mounted volume\.
 At start\-up, the application image will fetch your model from Amazon S3, launch Neuron TensorFlow Serving with the saved model, and wait for prediction requests\.

 The number of Inferentia devices can be adjusted using the `aws.amazon.com/neuron` resource in the Neuron runtime container specification\.
 The runtime expects 128 2\-MB pages per Inferentia device, therefore, `hugepages-2Mi` has to be set to `256 x the number of Inferentia devices`\.
 In order to access Inferentia devices, the Neuron runtime requires `SYS_ADMIN` and `IPC_LOCK` capabilities, however, the runtime drops these capabilities at initialization, before opening a gRPC socket\.

-1. Add the `AmazonS3ReadOnlyAccess` IAM policy to the worker node instance role that was created in step 1 of [Create a cluster](#create-cluster-inferentia)\.
+1. Add the `AmazonS3ReadOnlyAccess` IAM policy to the node instance role that was created in step 1 of [Create a cluster](#create-cluster-inferentia)\.
 This is necessary so that the sample application can load a trained model from Amazon S3\.

    ```
    aws iam attach-role-policy \